d-khan/assembly/numberingsystems/Lecture.md

 ### Example

 Based on the above concepts, practice base conversions (without the help of the Internet, calculator, or computer).
 Remember, when you go for an interview, you will have (most likely) no access to electronics.
-You

 1. Convert your first and last name in hexadecimal format.
 For example, Tom Tom in hexadecimal is 546F6D20546F6D.
-Remember that the name is case sensitive,se A differs from meaning upperca lowercase a.
+Remember that the name is case-sensitive.

 Hint: Find your name characters in decimal format [using an ASCII table](https://www.asciitable.com/), convert them into binary, and finally, hexadecimal.
 Do not forget to add a space character if you have a space in your name.